The Silent Age of Hollywood

 , Buster Keaton

-, Lillian Gish, John Gilbert, Clara Bow and Douglas Fairbanks.
+, Lillian Gish, John Gilbert, Clara Bow, Douglas Fairbanks and Mary Pickford.
 The main competition that Hollywood had during this time came from vaudeville

 , a popular type of theater show consisting of acts by musicians, dancers, comedians, trained animals, magicians and acrobats.
 During this era, vaudeville had the chief advantage of having sound to back up what was going on on stage, which film didn't